Testing spontaneous wavefunction collapse with quantum electromechanics

-{\bf Acknowledgments.} G.T. acknowledges support from the Cambridge Australia Allen STEM scholarship, jointly funded by Cambridge Australia Scholarships and the Cambridge Trust.
+{\bf Acknowledgments.} The authors thank Tyler Jones, Magdalena Zych, Yiwen Chu and Alejandro Gomez for helpful discussions.
+We thank Matteo Carlesso and Stefan Nimmrichter for feedback on an earlier version of our manuscript.
 This work was funded by the Australian Research Council Centre of Excellence for Engineered Quantum Systems (EQUS, project number CE170100009).
-S.F acknowledges the Severo Ochoa individual grant(CEX2019-000910-S [MCIN/ AEI/10.13039/501100011033], Fundació Cellex, Fundació Mir-Puig, and Generalitat de Catalunya through CERCA).
-The authors thank Tyler Jones, Magdalena Zych, Yiwen Chu and Alejandro Gomez for helpful discussions.
+G.T. acknowledges support from a Cambridge Australia Allen STEM scholarship, jointly funded by Cambridge Australia Scholarships and the Cambridge Trust.
+S.F acknowledges the Severo Ochoa individual grant (CEX2019-000910-S [MCIN/ AEI/10.13039/501100011033], Fundació Cellex, Fundació Mir-Puig, and Generalitat de Catalunya through CERCA).
 We acknowledge the traditional owners of the land on which the University of Queensland is situated, the Turrbal and Jagera people.

 \onecolumngrid